 New literary lights

-In 1863 Russia banned the Ukrainian language under the premier Russian Valuev, who tried to completely deny its existence.
+In 1863 Russia banned the Ukrainian language under the premier Russian Valuev, who tried to deny its existence completely.
 With the Decree of Ems in 1876, which banned the use of the Ukrainian language in the writings under penalty of law, the publication of writings was made almost impossible after the era of Shevchenko.

 This provoked the creation of centers of creative literature outside of the Russian Empire and the growing interest of the theme of national consciousness.
 Ivano Franko (1856-1916) was the leading man of letters of the 19th century who approached this theme after Shevchenko.
 Poet, playwright, the prose of literary realism, he pronounced with sociopsychological and sociocritiques works such as “Stolen happiness” the national vein of Ukrainians and opened the doors to the modern Ukrainian literature.